lemieux/gti785-spec/README.md

 ```

 ### Player
 The player is more a controller than a model, but it will look like a REST endpoint too.
+This spec won't specify the behavior your server is supposed to have.
+For example, if you choose that *playing* a media clears the playlist, that's your choice.
+Another team could choose to just jump to the song in the current playlist if found in it.

 #### Get the player status
 URL
 :   `/player/`

 HTTP Method
-:   `HEAD`
+:   `GET`

 ##### Expected input
 None